-Emacs is great for many customization options and ease of use.
-It has built-in support for C, C++, Python, Java, JavaScript, Ruby, Perl, PHP, Lisp, Scheme, Haskell, Go, Rust, Swift, TypeScript, HTML, CSS, SQL, Lua, Kotlin, R, Julia, Shell Script (Bash, Zsh), Markdown, YAML, JSON, XML, OCaml, Erlang, Elixir, F#, Fortran, COBOL and Prolog programming languages so you can customize the software to your needs.
-It also has Emacs Lisp which is a separate scripting language to customize the editor.
-Using the software can be a bit tricky at first as it is quite complex and takes time to get used to.
-But once you get used to it, its advanced tools will make you work efficiently.
+Emacs has more customization and ease of use; it also has built-in support for C, C++, Python, Java, JavaScript, Ruby, Perl, PHP, Lisp, Scheme, Haskell, Go, Rust, Swift, TypeScript, HTML, CSS, SQL, Lua, Kotlin, R, Julia, Shell Script (Bash, Zsh), Markdown, YAML, JSON, XML, OCaml, Erlang, Elixir, F#, Fortran, COBOL, Prolog and you can customize the software to your needs.
+It also has a scripting language called Emacs Lisp to customize the editor.
+To use the software can be uphill task however; being a very hard program you will need a long time to learn it.
+But once you get hooked into it you can channel your skills into productive work because of its advanced tools.

 See the differences below: